RabbiTheAnalyst/RabbiTheAnalyst/README.md

 ---

 ---
-💡 _"Turning Data into Insights, One Query at a Time!"_
+💡 _"Keep Calm and Let the Data Speak!"_
 ---